Identification in discrete choice models with imperfect information: Empirical application

-To better interpret the magnitude of our results we perform two counterfactual experiments.
-Various political experts sustain that, while at the beginning of the 2017 election campaign the Conservative Party had a sizeable lead in the opinion polls over the Labour Party, as the campaign progressed the Labour Party recovered ground because it strengthened its left ideological position on social spending and nationalization of key public services (for example, \hyperlink{Heath}{Heath and Goodwin, 2017}; \hyperlink{Mellon}{Mellon, at al., 2018}).
-To evaluate this, we reset the Labour Party's placement on dimension 2 (social care) to be two points less (i.e., $5$ instead of $7$) and study how the vote share of the Labour Party changes (hereafter, {\it counterfactual 1}).
+Table \ref{count1_table2} highlights that up to 1.1697 utility points would be gained, on average, if all voters were perfectly informed.
+We interpret this utility increase by translating it into the corresponding change in a specific covariate.
+For example, consider $Z_{i4}$ and take the estimated lower bound of its coefficient, $\beta_4$, which is $ -0.3948$, as shown in Table \ref{res2}.
+A utility increase of 1.1697 is equivalent to the utility gain achieved by reducing the ideological distance from a given party on the left-right dimension by approximately $1.1697/0.3948\approx 3$ points.

-A few steps should be implemented to operationalise this exercise.
-First, we introduce some useful notation.
-For each $x\in \mathcal{X}$, we denote by $\hat{x}$ the corresponding transformed realisation.
-Hereafter, computations done at $x$ will be referred to as the factual scenario and computations done at $\hat{x}$ will be referred to as the fictional scenario.
-We collect all such $|\mathcal{X}|$ pairs, $(x,\hat{x})$, in $\bar{\mathcal{X}}$.
-Hereafter, a generic element of $\bar{\mathcal{X}}$ is interchangeably indicated by $\bar{x}$ or $(x,\hat{x})$.
-We denote by $y_{\text{Labour}}$ the element of $\mathcal{Y}$ referred to the Labour Party.
+\paragraph{Changes in covariates.} Various political experts sustain that, while at the beginning of the 2017 election campaign the Conservative Party had a sizeable lead in the opinion polls over the Labour Party, as the campaign progressed the Labour Party recovered ground because it strengthened its left ideological position on social spending and nationalization of key public services (for example, \hyperlink{Heath}{Heath and Goodwin, 2017}; \hyperlink{Mellon}{Mellon, at al., 2018}).
+To evaluate this, we reset the Labour Party's placement on dimension 2 (social care) to be two points less (i.e., $5$ instead of $7$) and study if the Labour Party's well-being worsens by looking at the change in its vote shares.